William Mulholland: St. Francis Dam collapse

-Mulholland's career effectively ended on March 12, 1928, when the St. Francis Dam failed twelve hours after he and his assistant, Assistant Chief Engineer and general manager Harvey Van Norman, had personally inspected the site.
+Mulholland's career effectively ended on March 12, 1928, when the St. Francis Dam failed 12 hours after his assistant, assistant chief engineer and general manager Harvey Van Norman and he had personally inspected the site.
 Within seconds after the collapse, only what had been a large section of the central part of the dam remained standing and the reservoir's 12.4 billion gallons (47 million m3) of water began moving down San Francisquito Canyon in a 140 ft torrent at 18 miles per hour (29 km/h).
 In the canyon, it demolished the heavy concrete Powerhouse Number Two (a hydroelectric power plant) and took the lives of 64 of the 67 workmen and their families living there.

-The waters traveled south and emptied into the Santa Clara riverbed flooding parts of present-day Valencia and Newhall.
-Following the river bed, the water continued west, flooding the towns of Castaic Junction, Piru, Fillmore, Bardsdale and Santa Paula in Ventura County.
+The waters traveled south and emptied into the Santa Clara riverbed, flooding parts of present-day Valencia and Newhall.
+Following the riverbed, the water continued west, flooding the towns of Castaic Junction, Piru, Fillmore, Bardsdale and Santa Paula in Ventura County.
 It was almost two miles (3 km) wide, and still traveling at 5 miles (8 km) per hour when it reached the ocean at 5:30 am; emptying its victims and debris into the Pacific Ocean near Montalvo, 54 miles (87 km) from the reservoir and dam site.
 Many of the bodies that had been washed out to sea were recovered from the sea, some as far south as the Mexican border; others were never found.